Finish-Line Pie Bars

 - In a large bowl, combine the flour, 1/2 teaspoon salt and baking powder.
 Cut in shortening until mixture resembles coarse crumbs.
 In a small bowl, whisk the egg yolks, water and lemon juice; gradually add to flour mixture, tossing with a fork until dough forms a ball.
 Chill for 30 minutes.

-- Roll out dough between two large sheets of waxed paper into a 17-in. x 12-in. rectangle.
-Transfer to an ungreased 15-in. x 10-in. x 1-in. baking pan.
+- Roll out dough between two large sheets of waxed paper into a 17x12-in. rectangle.
+Transfer to an ungreased 15x10x1-in. baking pan.
 Press pastry onto the bottom and up the sides of pan; trim pastry even with top edges.
 Bake at 325° for 10 minutes.

 - Meanwhile, in a large saucepan, combine the sugar, cornstarch and remaining salt.
 Add cream; stir until smooth.
 Cook and stir over medium heat until mixture comes to a boil.
 Cook and stir 1-2 minutes longer or until thickened.
 Remove from the heat; stir in butter, vanilla and nutmeg.
 Pour into crust.
 Sprinkle with additional nutmeg.

-- Bake for 40-45 minutes or until a knife inserted near the center comes out clean and crust is golden brown.
+- Bake for 40-45 minutes or until a knife inserted in the center comes out clean and crust is golden brown.
 Cool on a wire rack.
 Cover and refrigerate for at least 1 hour before cutting.
 Refrigerate leftovers.
-Yield: 4 dozen.

-Originally published as Finish-Line Pie Bars in Taste of Home's Holiday & Celebrations Cookbook Annual 2008, p199
+Originally published as Sugar Cream Pie Bars in Holiday & Celebrations Cookbook 2008